 The king of all hot sauces in Trinidad is without any doubt the brand called Matouk’s, an exceptional blend of fiery habanero peppers, yellow mustard, papaya and spices.

 My recipe has attempted to recreate this legendary sauce, but with even more flavors, as only TFD can!
 Enjoy it in a Trinidadian meal, perhaps alongside some Trinidadian green seasoning!

-Enjoy it, my Citizens!
+Enjoy this, my Citizens!

 Battle on – The Generalissimo